keithbloom/benji-portfolio/content/portfolio/karl-krakerpilla.md

 +++
 image = "img/portfolio/karl-krakerpilla.png"
 showonlyimage = false
-title = "Short animation: The Krackerpilla" draft = false weight = 1
+title = "Animation: The Krackerpilla" draft = false weight = 1
 description = "I created this animation using Adobe Animate.
 The brief was to create a short animation on health for teenagers.
 I thought it would be good to represent the issues with taking drugs."